JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 {{< /details >}}

-Before starting any project, you should have clarity on:
+Before starting any project, specially with AI agents, you should have clarity on **the tech stack**:

 | Requirement | Specification | Clarification / Decision |
 | :--- | :--- | :--- |